wet-boew/wet-boew-drupal/KNOWN_ISSUES.md

 When you follow a specific workflow of creating nodes with translated menu items attached, you can end up in a situation where the node edit form for the translation can't find the associate menu item.

-[Entity Translation][entity_translation] Bug: #[2125569][known-issue-2125569]
+Bug: [Entity Translation][entity_translation] Issue #[2125569][known-issue-2125569]

 ## Metatag has been having a rough time with Entity Translation + Revisions

 There are a few issues associated with this problem but the meta issue is referenced below.
 Essentially metatags can sometimes end up overwriting each other when saving in the non @source language.
 We believe this problem is solved by a rather hefty patch to metatag.
-Therefore is one to look out for.

-[Metatag][metatag] Bug: #[2142299][known-issue-2142299]
+Bug: [Metatag][metatag] Issue #[2142299][known-issue-2142299]

 <!-- Links Referenced -->